valdree/valdree/README.md

 *I'm Valdy Reado*

-I’m currently learning **Networking**
+I’m currently learning ** Computer Networking**

-I'm a IT Support.
+I'm a junioe IT Networking.
 I college student in Faculty of Technology Information from Satya Wacana Christian University, Indonesia.
-I love to learn about how things work and try new tools and technologies, and i want to continue to learn related to technological developments in this world and i hope to create something useful for others.
+I love to learn about how things work and try new tools and technologies, and i want to continue to learn related to technological developments in this world and i hope to create something useful for others, I hope my github can be useful for you.
+Thanks for visiting my github.
+Don't forget to give it a star 😁

 ---